raphaelquast/EOmaps/README.md

 🚀  feel free to contribute!

 ### features
-- plot data-points as ellipses or rectangles with actual geographical dimensions
+- reproject & plot datasets as ellipses or rectangles with actual geographical dimensions
-- reproject data
-- interact with the dataset via "callback-functions"
+- interact with the database underlying the plot via "callback-functions"
 - add overlays to the plots (NaturalEarth features, geo-dataframes, etc.)
 - get a nice colorbar with a colored histogram on top

+## install

+a simple `pip install eomaps` should do the trick

-# basic usage
+## basic usage

 - check out the example-notebook: 🛸 [A_basic_map.ipynb](https://github.com/raphaelquast/maps/blob/dev/examples/A_basic_map.ipynb) 🛸